 Nominated for 2019 AHO Works Award in Form & Expression

-Project archive here.
+Project archive and writing here.

 datainpublic is a design studio taking a research-driven, discursive and sometimes speculative approach to topics around live data, digital media and public space.

 As our first area of focus, we asked: